Some types of infrastructure are deemed to have State significance due to the size, economic value or potential impacts

 The Department’s assessment report and the application determination (including conditions of consent or reasons for refusal) are also made available to view on the major projects website.

 The Minister for Planning is the approval authority for SSI applications.
-SSI applications are assessed by the Department of Planning and Environment.
-The Minister may delegated his power to make a number of decisions to senior officers of the Department of Planning and Environment.
+SSI applications are assessed by the Department.
+The Minister may delegated his power to make a number of decisions to senior officers of the Department.
 For more information about delegations please visit the Delegated Decisions page.

 All SSI applications are publicly exhibited for a minimum 28 days (longer if the exhibition overlaps with the Christmas/New Year period between 20 December and 10 January (inclusive)).

 During the public exhibition period for SSI applications, the Department will: